Sonnet 22

 Why should we fret when fate has cast our lives

-And meted out our mirth and misery?
+And measures out our mirth and misery?

-That beckons to a forgone destiny.
+That beckons toward a forgone destiny.

-And time is oft the piper marching on;
+And time is oft the piper marching on,

-And yesterday’s tomorrow come and gone;
+And yesterday’s tomorrow come and gone—

 The brightest star at dawning meets its doom.

-Yet with uncertainty where springs fond hope
+Yet with uncertainty, whence springs fond hope

-That guides the heart and hand of broken men?
+To guide the heart and hand of broken men?

 What drags the sluggard to his humble work,